-There is an annual fee of $0 Intro for the First Year, then $95, which you’ll have to weigh.
+There is an annual fee of $95, which you’ll have to weigh.
 If you spend $2,000 or more a month, or can take advantage of the airline mile transfer option it’s probably worth your while.

 Base earning lower

-You only earn 1 point per dollar on most spending, compared to 1.5 points per dollar with the Bank of America® Travel Rewards credit card - 25,000 Bonus Points Offer, but you get a lot more flexibility with points from the Chase Sapphire Preferred® Card, since you can turn them into real airline miles and hotel points to get even more value.
+You only earn 1 point per dollar on most spending, compared to 1.5 points per dollar with the Bank of America® Travel Rewards credit card, but you get a lot more flexibility with points from the Chase Sapphire Preferred® Card, since you can turn them into real airline miles and hotel points to get even more value.

 Need to book via the Chase Ultimate Rewards website

 If you don’t want to turn your points into real airline miles, you’ll need to book travel via the Chase Ultimate Rewards website to use your points.
 It’s not terrible – you’ll find most airlines and usually find the lowest fares, but it’s not as easy as simply paying for a flight with your card and using points to get it reimbursed.

 Bank of America® Travel Rewards credit card Pros and Cons